wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/prep.md

 **Give me an example of a time when you didn't think you were going to meet the commitments you promised.
 (Deadlines, timing, etci.)**

+- **Situation:** Worked as a data engineering intern at a healthcare company building out pipelines f

 **Tell me about a time you made a mistake that negatively impacted the team you were working with.**